rodber/chevereto-free/UPGRADING.md

 ## Upgrade to Paid

-🤑 There's a paid Chevereto version which you can update from Chevereto-Free.
-To upgrade to paid:
+🤑 To upgrade to paid:

 * Purchase a [Chevereto License](https://chevereto.com/pricing) (if you don't have one already 💖)
 * Upload the [latest release](https://chevereto.com/panel/downloads) package to your server (usually in the `public_html` folder)